nightroman/FarNet/FSharpFar/README.md

 ## Installation

 FSharpFar requires .NET Framework 4.5+.
+F# itself does not have to be installed.

 [Get, install, update FarNet and FarNet.FSharpFar.](https://raw.githubusercontent.com/nightroman/FarNet/master/Install-FarNet.en.txt)

-Note that F# does not have to be installed.

-MSBuild 14 (12) is only used for processing .fsproj files.
-It is present if Visual Studio 2015 (2013) is installed.

 ***
 ## <a id="menus"/> Menus